vedph/cadmus_itinera_doc/models.md

 The correspondent item has 9 part types:

-- `CorrDedicationsPart`: dedications involving the correspondent, i.e. by the correspondent to the reference author, or vice-versa (`it.vedph.itinera.corr-dedications`).
+- `LitDedicationsPart`: dedications involving the correspondent, i.e. by the correspondent to the reference author, or vice-versa (`it.vedph.itinera.lit-dedications`).
 - `CorrExchangesPart`: exchanges of works, manuscripts or other objects involving the correspondent (`it.vedph.itinera.corr-exchanges`).
-- `CorrPseudonymsPart`: pseudonyms for the correspondent used by the reference author, or vice-versa (`it.vedph.itinera.corr-pseudonyms`).
 - `DocReferencesPart`: references made by author; references made by correspondent.
 A role distinguishes the two usages (`it.vedph.itinera.doc-references` with roles `auth` and `corr`).
 - `ExtBibliographyPart`: bibliography (`it.vedph.ext-bibliography`).
 - `NotePart`: general purpose note (`it.vedph.note`).